ebrahimkhodadadi/SignalTrader/docs/MetaTrader.md

 # MetaTrader 5 Integration

-This document explains how TelegramTrader integrates with MetaTrader 5 (MT5) for automated trading execution, position management, and market data access.
+This document explains how SignalTrader integrates with MetaTrader 5 (MT5) for automated trading execution, position management, and market data access.

 ## Overview